 Climate action

 Climate is one of our key focus areas in sustainability, and we act to reduce greenhouse gas (GHG) emissions throughout our value chain.
-This includes reducing emissions from our own operations by replacing fossil fuels with electrification or biofuels (Scope 1)purchasing renewable electricity (Scope 2), and supplier engagement actions as well as innovation to optimize material use and incorporate recycled content as feasible (Scope 3).
+This includes reducing emissions in our own operations by replacing fossil fuels with electrification or biofuels (Scope 1) and by purchasing renewable electricity (Scope 2).
+We also reduce emissions in our value chain by partnering with suppliers offering lower-carbon materials, optimizing material use and increasing recycled content where feasible through product development (Scope 3).

-In October 2025, we strengthened our climate ambition by submitting updated climate near-term targets to the Science Based Targets initiative (SBTi) for validation.
-Our near-term (2030) targets are now aligned with the 1.5°C pathway for Scopes 1 and 2 emissions, and with a well-below 2°C pathway for Scope 3 emissions.
+In 2025, we strengthened our climate ambition by updating our near-term (2030) science-based targets.
+Our updated targets are now aligned with the 1.5°C pathway for Scopes 1 and 2 emissions, and introduce an absolute reduction target for Scope 3 emissions.
+These targets were approved by the Science Based Targets initiative (SBTi) in December 2025.

-We have also committed to defining a long-term net-zero target and submitting it for SBTi validation by October 31, 2027.
+We have also committed to setting long-term science‑based targets with the SBTi, in line with achieving net-zero emissions by 2050.
 Our commitment is visible in the SBTi Dashboard.

-With our updated near-term 2030 targets, currently submitted for SBTi validation, we aim to:
+With our updated climate 2030 targets, we commit to:

 • Reduce our Scope 1 and 2 greenhouse gas emissions by 50.44% by 2030, compared to a 2022 baseline*.
-This brings our targets in line with the 1.5°C pathway set out in the Paris Agreement.
+This aligns our targets with the 1.5°C pathway of the Paris Agreement.

 • Cut our Scope 3 emissions by 25% by 2030, from a 2022 baseline.
 This includes GHG emissions from purchased goods and services, fuel- and energy-related activities, upstream transportation and distribution, waste generated in operations, business travel, and employee commuting. **